rwpalmer/tzLib/doc/tzLib_Overview.md

-		----------------- What does tzLib do with the data? -------------------
+### What does tzLib do with the data?

 	Once tzLib has received the JSON file, tzLib parses the JSON and updates the devices EEPROM if any new data is received.
 The devices local time settings are then updated.
-		For the Particle Photon, this involves setting Time.zone() is set to the current offset Time.setDSTOffset() is set to ( the current - the standard offset) Time.endDST () is invoked if DSTOffset is 0 Time.beginDST() is invoked DSTOffset is not 0
+		For the Particle Photon, this involves setting
+			* Time.zone() is set to the current offset
+			* Time.setDSTOffset() is set to ( the current - the standard offset)
+			* Time.endDST () is invoked if DSTOffset is 0
+			* Time.beginDST() is invoked DSTOffset is not 0

-	For time zones that have DST, tzLib will also reset the local time settings when the next DST transition time is reached.
+	For time zones that have DST, tzLib will also reset the local time settings when the next DST transition time is scheduled.

 	Since it may be a long time between reboots, tzLib validates EEPROM data periodically.
 This will assure that EEPROM data accurately reflects any